microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

 1. For the example above the values look like the following
    ![image.png](.attachments/GETTINGSTARTED/componentappvariables.png)

-1. Where applicable repeat the steps above for each solution / pipeline you create.
+1. Where applicable repeat the steps above for each deployment solution / pipeline you create.

 ## Publishing the Solutions and Configuring the App